moto-design/mx-graphics/design-aides/svg-generators/README.md

 # moto-design SVG Generators

-Programs to generate scalable vector graphics files for camouflage blobs, user defined stars, and Yamaha racing like srtipes.
+Programs for generating Scalable Vector Graphics image files for camouflage blobs, user defined stars, and Kenny Roberts racing srtipes.

 See the [INSTALL](INSTALL) file for installation info.